The Risky Business of Investing in Stocks and Bonds

 This is intuitive for reasons similar to #4.
 You have more of a cushion to absorb the losses when the inevitable down periods come.

 6. Minimize investment expenses.

 These are the fees you pay to own mutual funds, trade stocks, and engage an advisor.
-They are a dead weight anchor you’re dragging around, so the more expenses you incur, the less you keep for yourself.
+They are a dead-weight anchor you drag around, so the more expenses you incur, the less you keep for yourself.
 Over long periods of time, these small fees substantially reduce your wealth accumulation.

-7. Lastly, if you’re stressed, don’t view your account balance.
+7. Lastly, if you’re stressed, don’t check your account balance.

-If you’ve followed my advice on #s 1 to 6, there’s no need to check your 401K.
+If you’ve followed my advice on #s 1 to 6, there’s no need to view your 401K.
 Let it go and focus on something in your life you can control.

-You can’t beat the market but don’t let it beat you up either.
-Have a long-term horizon, take appropriate risks, be well-diversified, and minimize your investment fees.
-At that point, find something else to worry about.
+You can’t beat the market but don’t let it beat you up.
+Have a long-term horizon, take appropriate risks, diversify, and minimize your investment fees.
+Then, find something else to worry about.